 Retirement is the ultimate long-term savings goal.

-Let's go back to the original question: How much should you save?
+Now back to the original question: How much should you save a month?
 Let's break this down by goal:

-You should establish an "emergency fund" that can cover 3-9 months of your living expenses.
+You should also consider establishing an "emergency fund" that can cover 3-9 months of your living expenses.

 How can you save such a large sum?
 First, calculate your monthly cost-of-living.
 Assume that if you lose your job, you'll sacrifice luxuries such as pedicures or your premium cable TV package.
 How much do you need to survive?